These terms are commonly used by the Transmission Infrastructure Program (TIP).

-Advanced funding agreement: The document that sets forth the terms by which the Project Applicant provides advance funds to Western for development work on an Eligible Project.
-An Advanced Funding Agreement (AFA) is executed after TIP has reviewed and accepted a Project Applicant's Business Plan Proposal.
+Advance Funding Agreement: The document that sets forth the terms by which the Project Applicant provides advance funds to Western for development work on an Eligible Project.
+An Advance Funding Agreement (AFA) is executed after TIP has reviewed and accepted a Project Applicant's Business Plan Proposal.

-Business plan proposal: The document prepared by the Project Applicant that articulates project development, commercial, and financial plans supported by Financial Model projections.
+Business Plan Proposal: The document prepared by the Project Applicant that articulates project development, commercial, and financial plans supported by Financial Model projections.
 The Business Plan Proposal is a preliminary plan that identifies the conditions precedent required for a Project Applicant to apply for financing.
-Submitted after Western and the Project Applicant have entered into a Memorandum of Understanding, a Business Plan Proposal is a detailed, comprehensive document that will mature and be revised by the Project Applicant prior to submission of a loan application.
+Submitted after WAPA and the Project Applicant have entered into a Memorandum of Understanding, a Business Plan Proposal is a detailed, comprehensive document that will mature and be revised by the Project Applicant prior to submission of a loan application.

-DOE loan programs office: A program within the U.S. Department of Energy (DOE), the Loan Programs Office (LPO) performs underwriting and loan monitoring and administration functions.
+DOE Loan Programs Office: A program within the U.S. Department of Energy (DOE), the Loan Programs Office (LPO) which may perform underwriting, loan monitoring and/or administration functions.

-Memorandum of understanding: The standard document that sets forth an understanding between Western and a Project Applicant after Western has approved a Project Applicant's Project Proposal.
+Memorandum of Understanding: The standard document that sets forth an understanding between WAPA and a Project Applicant after WAPA has approved a Project Applicant's Project Proposal.
 A Memorandum of Understanding (MOU) precedes the Project Applicant's submission of a Business Plan Proposal.

-Project finance phase: The Project Finance Phase involves the underwriting, financing, and loan monitoring and servicing for a project using Western's borrowing authority.
+Project Finance Phase: The Project Finance Phase involves the underwriting, financing, and loan monitoring and servicing for a project using WAPA's borrowing authority.
 With few exceptions, it follows completion of the Project Development Phase.
 The DOE LPO executes Project Finance Phase.

-Project proposal: The document submitted by a Project Applicant that outlines its proposed project.
+Project Proposal: The document submitted by a Project Applicant that outlines its proposed project.
 The first step in the TIP Development Phase, there is no limit on the number of pages for a Project Proposal.
-A Project Proposal must, at a minimum, include a detailed description of the proposed project (including transmission route information, if applicable, and a preliminary financial model), the proposed role that TIP would play in project development, and sufficient information to demonstrate that the project meets or is reasonably expected to meet Western’s Project Evaluation Criteria.
+A Project Proposal must, at a minimum, include a detailed description of the proposed project (including transmission route information, if applicable, and a preliminary financial model), the proposed role that TIP would play in project development, and sufficient information to demonstrate that the project meets or is reasonably expected to meet WAPA's project criteria.